hlascelles/samudra/pages/projects.md

   dates: Since Feb 2021
   text: Premier Enviro Solutions is a social enterprise with a mission to provide innovative, sustainable and affordable waste management solutions.
 I am helping them with projects related to processing plastic waste into building blocks, and safe disposal of medical waste.
 - url:
+  image: lawma.jpg
+  title: Collaboration with <a href="https://moelagos.gov.ng/agencies/lagos-state-waste-management-authority-lawma-2/" target="_blank">LAWMA</a>
+  location: Lagos, Nigeria
+  dates: Since Jan 2021
+  text: Lagos Waste Management Authority (LAWMA) is developing a new waste management strategy for Lagos, a city of more than 22 million people.
+I am advising them on technologies, partnerships and funding mechanisms that could be appropriate for this city.
+- url:
   image: pyro-degrade.jpg
   title: Collaboration with <a href="https://pyro-degrade.co.ke/" target="_blank">Pyro-degrade Energy</a>
   location: Nairobi, Kenya
-  dates: Since Jan 2021
+  dates: Jan-Jun 2021
   text: Pyro-degrade Energy is a for-purpose startup that developed a technology to produce pyro-diesel from plastic waste.
 Pyro-diesel is an environmentally friendly diesel substitute - it is almost sulphur free and has a low carbon footprint.
 I am helping them with fundraising for their first industrial scale plant.
-- url:
-  image: lawma.jpg
-  title: Collaboration with <a href="https://moelagos.gov.ng/agencies/lagos-state-waste-management-authority-lawma-2/" target="_blank">LAWMA</a>
-  location: Lagos, Nigeria
-  dates: Since Jan 2021
-  text: Lagos Waste Management Authority (LAWMA) is developing a new waste management strategy for Lagos, a city of more than 22 million people.
-I am advising them on technologies, partnerships and funding mechanisms that could be appropriate for this city.
 - url:
   image: gikoko.jpg
   title: Consulting for <a href="https://www.gikoko.co.id/" target="_blank">Gikoko Kogyo Indonesia</a>